chunlinli/defuse/README.md

 This repository contains an implementation of the following paper

-- Li, C., Shen, X., & Pan, W. (2022+).
-Nonlinear causal discovery with confounders.
-Submitted.
+- Li, C., Shen, X., & Pan, W. (2023).
+Nonlinear causal discovery with confounders. *Journal of the American Statistical Association*.

 The method is named **De**confounded **Fu**nctional **S**tructure **E**stimation (DeFuSE).